• Skip to primary navigation

 Keto Chocolate Chip Cookie Dough Fat Bombs

 These keto cookie dough fat bombs will be one of the tastiest, easiest treats you'll ever make!
-They feature egg-free, edible cookie dough with a gorgeous chocolate drizzle.
-Plus, they're gluten-free and can also be made Paleo!
+They feature egg-free, edible cookie dough with a gorgeous chocolate drizzle and will knock your socks off!

 Print Pin SaveSaved!